ThePalaceProject/android-r2/README.md

     these events will merely result in a UI that does nothing when the user selects various menu items.

-An extremely minimal [org.librarysimplified.r2.demo](demo application) is included that describes the bare minimum an application can do in order to provide a basic reading experience.
+An extremely minimal [demo application](org.librarysimplified.r2.demo) is included that describes the bare minimum an application can do in order to provide a basic reading experience.